This morning, for the first time in ESD’s history, all three divisions joined on Stoffel Commons for a school-wide Opening Convocation chapel service.

-Each spring, Head of School Dave Baad and the Chair of the Board of Directors honors Society ’74 donors at a special reception in honor of leadership giving.
+Each spring, the Hobson Family Head of School Dave Baad and the Chair of the Board of Directors honors Society ’74 donors at a special reception in honor of leadership giving.

 Imagine ESD’s continued trajectory with a substantially stronger endowment.
 Your investment in endowment will secure ESD’s Mission for generations to come.

 - Support Our Faculty: attract, recruit, develop and retain exceptional teachers